KanavSabharwal/Fast-Website-Classification-with-Robust-Phishing-Detection/README.md

 ### Reading the data

 The datasets we use are structured in different ways.
 To streamline the code, they are all read and converted into the same format which is a DataFrame with the columns `[idx, url, label]`.
-The ILP dataset furthermore contains `uni` but we ended up not using this column in any of our code.
+The ILP dataset furthermore contains an `uni`-column but we ended up not using this in any of our code.
 The code for reading the data is located in `read_data.py`.

 ### Pre-processing